quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 applies to the entire handshake, including the first flight.

-Note also that the client can disable compatible version negotiation by omitting the Version Information Transport Parameter, or not reporting other versions in it.
+Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Other Versions field of the Version Information Transport Parameter.

 # Version Information {#vers-info}